The New Orleans Baptist Theological seminary maintains comprehensive on-campus libraries.

 The main library, the John T. Christian Library, is the largest theological collection in the gulf coast region.
 It includes extensive materials relating to theology, biblical studies, Christian education, pastoral ministries, and related fields.
 The Martin Music Library is a specialized library providing extensive music and worship related resources.
 To learn more about these libraries, please visit the appropriate "about" links provided in the navigation menu to the right.

 The basic collection of the John T. Christian Library came from the library of the outstanding church historian, John T. Christian, who was not only professor church history, but the first librarian of the seminary.
 He gave the school his personal library of 18,000 volumes when he joined the faculty in 1919.
-The main campus collection has approximately 288,000 items, with the library system holdings (main campus plus extension centers) is approximately 337,500 items of bound volumes, plus tracts, pamphlets, annuals, microfilm, and other materials.
+The main campus collection constains over 280,000 items, with additional holdings at extenion centers and prison extension centers.
+These items consist of bound volumes, plus tracts, pamphlets, annuals, microfilm, and other materials.
 The library is one of the larger stand alone theological libraries in the country.
+(Information about the Martin Music Library can be found on that web page).

 The library collections are classified according to the Library of Congress Classification system.
-The main catalog to the collection is available online via any internet accessible computer.
-This is known as iPAC.
+The main catalog to the collection is available online via any internet accessible computer. (https://nobts.ent.sirsi.net/client/en_US/nobts)

 The book stacks (shelves) are open.
 Students and other patrons may go to the book stacks and select the books they choose to borrow.
 Reference books,theses, and computer resources are in the Reference Room where facilities are provided for study and research.
 Inquiry should be made at the circulation desk for information regarding library materials.